Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 - A recent survey showed that **90%** of team members feel more supported in their well-being compared to previous initiatives.

 **Recent Self-Care Activities Overview**:
-- Feedback highlights successful engagement in tailored workshops and community-building events, which have positively impacted team morale and productivity.
+- The feedback gathered emphasizes the positive impacts of engaging in tailored workshops and community-building events, contributing to improved team morale and productivity.

 ### Upcoming Adjustments:
 - The self-care integration strategy will continue to evolve based on team input to effectively support their well-being.